katekolarikova/katekolarikova/README.md

 - I am studying at VSB - Technical University of Ostrava and my field is Computer Science
 - I worked on a project in cooperation with It4Innovations - please check soc_robot_soccer repo!
+- I also took part in internship for profiq.
+It was amazing discovery tour about web app development!